paypaldev/devdays-2025/docs/index.md

 ### Challenge 1: Agentic Integrations

-Develop an agent that addresses a common business challenge that leverage MCP Server, Agentic Toolkit or PayPal APIs A few ideas to get you started are:
+Develop an agent that addresses a common business challenge that leverage MCP Server, Agent Toolkit or PayPal APIs A few ideas to get you started are:
 * Complete a checkout process using PayPal agentic processes
 * Post purchase agentic flows
 * Refund and dispute management